Learn how to sell anything (that’s worth selling) in this 7-minute video that film critics everywhere are raving about*:

 When the “Coffee is For Closers” Technique Won’t Work

-There are a couple reasons this technique won’t work.
+There are a couple of reasons this technique won’t work.

 In this situation, two things can happen.
 Best case, people don’t buy.
 Worst case, they buy and ask for a refund and you’ve ruined your reputation.

 Don’t sell something that doesn’t work.
 Only use this technique for products and services that create real results.

 There’s no real solution for this except to be trustworthy.
 How do you become trustworthy?
 Be transparent, be honest, and create products and services that deliver (or don’t try selling them).

 This wraps up the final update in the “How to Launch a Business From Scratch” 3-part miniseries.

 I have received a few requests to go more in-depth on:

 - how to build an audience (because a business thrives or dies based on the audience)

 - example of the thrashing process (how we iteratively go through the deployment process of an idea, how we test it, how we refine it, how we ship it again)